Dr Cat Pausé Travel Bursary

 “Cat was an amazing communicator who brought together fat studies scholars and activists from all over the world.
 Her activism, her scholarly work and her conferences changed the world for so many of us working in the field.
 She was active in changing the law in New Zealand to include fatness as a discrimination ground and supported our struggle to do the same in Germany.
 She had wit, intellect and political instinct.
 Her radio show not only most certainly improved the situation of fat people in NZ but influenced activism in the whole world.”STEPHANIE VON LIEBENSTEIN, GERMAN ACTIVIST AND SCHOLAR, HOST WSC 2022, BERLIN

-She shares some of the press coverage this project received on her website.
+She shared some of the press coverage this project received on her website.
 For those of us grieving at the moment, you could do worse than to check some of these out, and for once, do read the comments.
 I particularly loved this one under the Jezebel piece.

 I still don’t remember when I first spoke to Cat directly – I can’t imagine a time when she was not in my life.
 I think many of us are just starting to comprehend the amount of time that Cat dedicated to building and nurturing these relationships, building a closer fat community, and making every person she spoke with feel truly special.